virtualsquare/virtualsquare.github.io/status.md

 ### purelibc
 purelibc 1.0.3 is in sid and testing.
 Some work must be done to port on some architectures.
 NEW: faccessat emulation added.

-### umps3
-Packaged: it should be ready for the NEW queue
+NEW: teh compatibility problems for x32 should have been fixed.

 ### vdeplug\_slirp, vdeplug\_vdesl, vdeplug\_vlan
 Ready to be packaged.